 Efficacy and Pharmacokinetics

-Aged ≥12 Years and Weighing ≥40 kg
+Children and Adolescents Aged ≥12 Years and Weighing ≥40 kg

-In addition, a younger cohort of children aged ≥6 to <12 years are undergoing PK and longer-term follow-up in IMPAACT P1093, with those weighing ≥30 kg to <40 kg receiving the 35-mg dose and those weighing ≥40 kg receiving the 50-mg dose.
-At 48 weeks, data from 23 participants demonstrated a favorable safety profile, adequate PK, and virologic efficacy, with HIV RNA concentrations of <50 copies/mL achieved in 74% (17/23) of participants.12,14 This has led to FDA approval of the lower-strength, film-coated DTG tablets at a dose of 35 mg for use in children with HIV who weigh ≥30 kg to <40 kg.
+A younger cohort of children aged ≥6 years to <12 years underwent PK assessment and remains in long-term follow up in IMPAACT P1093, with those weighing ≥30 kg to <40 kg receiving DTG 35 mg and those weighing ≥40 kg receiving DTG 50 mg.
+At 48 weeks, data from 23 participants demonstrated a favorable safety profile, adequate PKs, and virologic efficacy, with HIV RNA levels of <50 copies/mL achieved in 17 of 23 participants (74%).18,21 These data led to FDA approval of the lower-strength, film-coated DTG tablets at a dose of 35 mg for use in children with HIV who weigh ≥30 kg to <40 kg.
 The FDA did not approve a DTG dose for use in children weighing <30 kg because the PK data in the lower weight bands were limited and the observed Ctrough concentrations in patients in these weight bands were lower than expected.

 Simplification of Treatment